Frequently asked questions about the Faculty Outreach Award, Emerging Faculty Outreach Award, and the Community Engagement and Scholarship Award.

 - The Penn State Community Engagement and Scholarship Award was launched in 2009, and the W.K.
 Kellogg Outreach Scholarship and C. Peter Magrath University Community Engagement awards were launched in 2007.
 Since then, a number of outstanding projects have received the award.
 See the Past Recipients of the Community Engagement and Scholarship Award to learn more.

-Can digitized materials be submitted in support of the Faculty Outreach Award?
-The Community Engagement and Scholarship Award?
+Can digitized materials be submitted in support of the Faculty Outreach Award, Emerging Faculty Outreach Award, and the Community Engagement and Scholarship Award?

 - Nomination forms with supporting nomination materials should be submitted by email as one PDF file to COEAwards@outreach.psu.edu.
-If DVDs, CDs, or other digitized collateral are included with the application, please provide links to view online or send enough copies for each of the seven members of the Network for Student Engagement’s Awards Selection Committee.
+If you include digitized collateral with the application, please provide links for online viewing.

 If our initiative is selected as a winner of the Community Engagement and Scholarship Award, what must the recipient team prepare in order to apply as Penn State’s submission for the Northeast region Kellogg Outreach Scholarship Award?
 If our initiative is selected as a regional winner, what are the expectations to compete for the national Magrath Award?